-This syllabus provides a foundation for further study at Levels 2 and 3 in the National Qualifications Framework, including GCSE, Cambridge International AS and A Level GCE, Level 2 and Level 3 Asset Languages qualifications and Cambridge Pre-U qualifications.
-Candidates who are awarded grades C to A\ are well prepared to follow the Cambridge International AS and A Level Hindi syllabus.
+This syllabus provides a foundation for further study at Levels 2 and 3 in the National Qualifications Framework, including GCSE and Cambridge International AS and A Level GCE.
+Candidates who are awarded grades C to A are well prepared to follow the Cambridge International AS and A Level Hindi syllabus.